cosmicmarley17/CS-CAP-2022/weekly-updates.md

 * Spent some time working on a virtual mancala terminal game (WIP) to practice Rust coding outside of Veloren.
 [Link to my work here](./code/mancala/src/main.rs "mancala")

 ## Week 13 - Apr 19-Apr 25 2022:
+* Searched the Veloren codebase to find where potion effects are defined, so I can add my own.
 * ...